Do Latter-day Saints Believe in Foreordination and Predestination?

 "According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will."

-Here I select some scriptural translations or example on how this was translated differently and how Christianity understood the same passage which normally understood as Destined or destiny or Tadhana in Filipino term which I'm actually was, so I'll addressing it generally.
-Here's the scripture in 1 Peter 1:20 Here's the KJV followed by the other translations -
+Here are some scriptural translations or examples that I'd selected on how this was translated differently and how Christianity understood the same passage, which is normally understood as predestined or destiny or Nakatakdang Tadhana in the Filipino term, which it actually was, so I'll spend time addressing it.
+Here's the scripture in 1 Peter 1:20.

 Who verily was foreordained before the foundation of the world, but was manifest in these last times for you,